-Making world-first discoveries and pushing the boundaries of breast cancer care and research right here in Ottawa
+Making world-first discoveries and pushing the boundaries of breast cancer care and research right here at The Ottawa Hospital

 In front of a buzzing crowd of more than 200 generous contributors and tireless allies, the new Rose Ages Breast Health Centre at The Ottawa Hospital officially opened its doors on September 20, 2018.
 The event marked a thrilling close to an ambitious $14 million fundraising campaign.

 Built and equipped through the unfailing generosity of our community, the Centre now houses an impressive suite of technologies that are among the latest and most comprehensive in Canada.
 Many of them enable more accurate and much less invasive diagnoses and treatments.

 But more than just technology, the new Centre was designed as an inviting space to enhance wellness and connection to friends and family.
 It also allows patients to be closer to the specialists involved in their care, from before diagnosis to after treatment, and beyond.
 This means, thanks to donor support, more patients can be treated with therapies that are tailored to their unique circumstance.

 A comprehensive breast health program to address growing need